What Do We Want Children to Learn About Africa?

 I was disturbed to discover that one of the nine facts listed along the border of the map included a declaration that in many African cultures people eat bugs.
 The question here is not to ask whether or not bugs are actually eaten anywhere in Africa, but, if there are only nine facts presented about the entire continent of Africa in a map for a U.S. audience, why include bugs at all?

 To illustrate my point, I use the following lists when I present workshops.
 I read each list aloud and ask the teachers to think about what students learn from each one.
-(I don’t reveal until later that list A is from the National Geographic map.)
+I don’t reveal until later that list A is from the National Geographic map.
+[Note that Teaching for Change staff have also done this excercise in teacher workshops.
+We use a printed version of both lists and ask which list of facts (A or B) they think it is more important for students to learn.]

 Facts about the African Continent